zhukant/Karabiner-Numpad-Mode/README.md

 Dvorak users: the keys below are named after their appearance on a QWERTY keyboard, not after the character that you are typing.
 So if I refer to the J key, this is the button that creates the letter "h" in your world.
 Hopefully, you are familiar with the effect.

-## Summary
+# Summary
 Most "layers" are accessed by holding down a button.
 In each case, if you press and release the corresponding button instead of holding it down, your keyboard will return that character as expected.
 Exceptions are Caps Lock and 8.

 These are modular.
 You can choose to enable only some of them.
 You will always need to enable the corresponding trigger for each mode, however.

 Numpad Mode—hold down Caps Lock (Actually use Caps Lock?
 See next section.)
-* Creates a number grid under the home row, with Spacebar as 0, M as 1, J as 4 and G as 7.</li>
+* Creates a number grid under the home row, with Spacebar as 0, M as 1, J as 4 and G as 7.
 * To the left, shortcuts to backspace a letter, word, or line under Y, H and N respectively.
 * To the right, symbols that are hard to reach for right hand 5th finger, esp.
 Hyphen and Backslash.
+* Converts the number row keys (1-0, and also hyphen and equal sign in QWERTY, or the square brackets in Dvorak) into F-keys (F1-F12).
 * A creates a colon so you can write the time without releasing Caps Lock.
 Will add more symbols that are commonly adjacent to numbers later in this fashion.

 Double-Shift Caps Lock—have your Caps Lock and eat it, too.
 * Press both Shift keys simultaneously to turn on Caps Lock.
 Turns on Caps Lock light, too, as expected.